Skip to Content

 TANF isn't the same as food stamps (called "SNAP benefits" in Oregon).

-While both programs give you monthly payments on an Electronic Benefits Card ("EBT card"), SNAP benefits can only be used for food, while TANF money can be used for non-food items.
+While both programs give you monthly payments on an Electronic Benefits Card ("EBT card"), SNAP benefits can only be used for food, whereas TANF money can be used for non-food items.

 You can use TANF to pay for rent or utilities or buy toiletries, household supplies, clothing, or other necessities.
 You can also withdraw your TANF benefits as cash using an ATM.